BYU Box is a cloud content management tool, allowing you to access your content securely anywhere, on any device.

 1. You agree that your access, use, and Data are subject to review, monitoring, and/or downloading at any time by the BYU information security staff for purposes of maintenance, ensuring compliance with university policies, and/or as necessary (in BYU’s sole discretion) to meet any legal obligations, including without limitation responding to subpoenas or investigating violations of law.

-3. You may store personal data on your Box Service, but fully acknowledge that BYU may use data loss prevention (DLP) scanning and other technical methods to identify certain types of data, protected or otherwise, for security purposes and in order to support overall university compliance with BYU Policies as well as FERPA, HIPAA, PCI, and other legal obligations.
+3. You may store your own personal data on the Box Service, but fully acknowledge that BYU may use data loss prevention (DLP) scanning and other technical methods to identify certaintypes of data, protected or otherwise, for security purposes and in order to support overall university compliance with BYU Policies as well as FERPA, HIPAA, PCI, and other legal obligations.
+Further, you accept the risks associated with storing your own personal data on the Box Service and waive any claim associated with the loss or unauthorized disclosure of or access to such data not caused by any willful act or negligence of BYU.

-5. If you use your Box Service to store any FERPA protected data, you agree to and accept the responsibilities associated with such use and agree to complete the university’s online FERPA training before engaging in such use (see https://registrar.byu.edu/records-privacy-ferpa).
+6. If you use the Box Service to store any FERPA protected data, you agree to and accept the responsibilities associated with such use and agree to complete the university’s online FERPA training before engaging in such use (see https://registrar.byu.edu/records-privacy-ferpa).

-6. The Box Service is provided by BYU primarily for university purposes and as such will be subject to and follow the same de-provisioning rules as other IT systems and services when an individual is no longer affiliated with the university.
-Further, you acknowledge and agree that the University Records Retention Policy mandates retention and destruction of university records under the university’s records retention schedule, and that university records must be kept in a system (e.g., Sharepoint) approved by University Records and Information Management (URIM).
+8. The Box Service is provided by BYU primarily for university purposes and as such will be subject to and follow the same de-provisioning rules as other IT systems and services when an individual is no longer affiliated with the university.
+Further, you acknowledge and agree that the Information and Records Retention Policy mandates retention and destruction of university records under the university’s records retention schedule, and that university records must be kept in a system (e.g., Box, Sharepoint) approved by University Records and Information Management (URIM).

-13. You will not use the Box Service to perpetrate a hoax or engage in phishing schemes or forgery or other similar falsification or manipulation of data.
+15. You will not use the Box Service to perpetrate a hoax or engage in phishing schemes or forgery or other similar falsification or manipulation of data

 If you have any questions about this Agreement please contact the OIT Service Desk at 801‑422‑4000.